Agent Runtime

 Key Methods

-complete({ prompt, history = [], context = {}, mode = 'fast' }): Returns the raw model output string.executePrompt(promptText, { responseShape, mode, globalMemory, userMemory, sessionMemory }): Builds a task prompt with optional memory blocks and returns plain text or parsed JSON/code when aresponseShapeis provided.interpretMessage(message, { intents }): Classifies user replies intoaccept,cancel,update, orideas, using heuristics first and falling back to the model.parseMarkdownKeyValues(markdown): Converts LLM output into key-value maps (used for argument extraction).classifyMessage(message): Lightweight intent classifier when a full completion is not needed.
+complete({ prompt, history = [], context = {}, mode = 'fast' }): Returns the raw model output string.executePrompt(promptText, { responseShape, mode, globalMemory, userMemory, sessionMemory }): Builds a task prompt with optional memory blocks and returns plain text or parsed JSON/code when aresponseShapeis provided.interpretMessage(message, { intents }): Classifies user replies intoaccept,cancel,update, orideas, using heuristics first and falling back to the model.parseMarkdownKeyValues(markdown): Converts LLM output into key-value maps (utility for parsing structured text).classifyMessage(message): Lightweight intent classifier when a full completion is not needed.

 The agent enforces JSON parsing where required, logs debug traces when LLMAgentClient_DEBUG=true, and supports request